America in the 30s: culture and society

 How will I be taught, and will there be any work outside the class?

-in large and small groups.
-Film extracts will be shown where appropriate.
-Please read or view what is set before
+large and small groups.
+Film and drama extracts will be shown for designated sessions.
+Please read or view what is set before where requested.

 Are there any other costs?
 Is there anything I need to bring?